coderkwan/portfolio/src/posts/imposter.md

 Don't let the feeling lead you into disqualifying yourself.
 It should only remind you that there is always something new to learn.
 There are always new challenges to conquer.

-Never allow imposter syndrome to rob you of your confudence.
+Never allow imposter syndrome to rob you of your confidence.
 Use it as fuel for growth.